digimezzo/dopamine/README.md

 ## Build prerequisites for Windows

-Open a PowerShell prompt as Administrator and run this command to instal the Windows build tools:
+Open a PowerShell prompt as Administrator and run this command to install the Windows build tools:

 `npm install --global --production windows-build-tools --vs2015`